Spatial Interpolation with climaemet

 Filling the gaps: Interpolation

 As we need to predict values at locations where no measurements have been made, we would need to interpolate the data.
-On this example we would apply the Inverse Distance Weighted method, that is one of several approaches to perform spatial interpolation.
-We recommend this article on how to perform these analysis on R.
+On this example we would use the terra package and we would apply the Inverse Distance Weighted method, that is one of several approaches to perform spatial interpolation.
+We recommend consulting Hijmans and Ghosh (2023) on how to perform these analysis on R.

 The process would be as follow:

-- Create an spatial object (grid) where the predicted values would be applied.
+• Create an spatial object (SpatRaster) where the predicted values would be applied.

 Creating a grid